Sell with Confidence

 In Q4 (April to June), central Mosman family homes experienced a notable rebound, particularly in the $5 million to $10 million range.
 This was driven by tight supply and realistic price guides.
 Established apartments in well-maintained blocks also attracted attention, likely influenced by buyer expectations of increased supply coming to market later in the year.

-Open home attendance softened slightly from Q1 to Q4, though remained steady where buyers felt pricing aligned with value.
-The broader affordability conversation eased following the first interest rate cut in 2025.
+Open home attendance softened slightly from Q1 to Q4, though it remained steady where buyers felt pricing aligned with value.

 Pre-campaign sales were seen frequently towards the end of this financial year.
 Some of the notable ‘quiet sales’ are: